UKCA and CE Marking – Your Questions Answered

 - CE and UKCA marking are mandatory for those products it applies to

-6. What are the new rules specific to UKCA marking?
+6. What are the rules specific to UKCA marking?

-The UKCA mark will be the standard conformity mark as of 1 Jan 2021, although most products can continue to use CE marking on their products until 1 Jan 2022.
-The products that are required to have the UKCA mark affixed on their product or packaging are any that satisfy all of the following conditions:
+The UKCA mark became the standard conformity mark as of 1 Jan 2021 (There was an overlap period where CE marking on products was still in use until 1 Jan 2022).
+Items that are required to have the UKCA mark affixed on the actual product itself or on packaging are any that satisfy all of the following conditions:

 - Product is for sale on the GB market